chrisxfire/chrisxfire.github.io/content/notes/_net/fundamentals/nullables.md

 if (message is not null) { … }
 ```

-# Using Utility Methods to Check for Null
+# using utility methods to check for null
 If you have a private utility method like `IsNotNull()` to check for null, you must add an attribute to its signature to tell the compiler what it does:
 ```cs
 private static bool IsNotNull([NotNullWhen(true)] object? obj) => obj != null;